 Go to the UCSB EAP web site for advice for majors about study abroad.
 Stop by the EAP office at 2431 South Hall.
 Peer advisors who have recently returned from studying abroad as well as staff advisors areeager to answer your questions.

 If you plan to take requirements for your major, contact the department Undergraduate Advisor to discuss this possibility.
-See the list of pre-approved EAP Communication courses.
+You can also see our list of Pre-Approved EAP courses on our website to help you determine what might be a feasible program for you to complete.
 Make an appointment with a Letters & Science advisor to discuss general education, residence, and other requirements.